nicsure/QuanshengDock/README.md

 #### **Quansheng Dock**

-A combination of firmware and a Windows app that allows remote operation of the Quansheng UV-K5 (and equivalent) hand-held radios via the programming cable.
+A WPF Windows app that allows remote operation of the Quansheng UV-K5 (and equivalent) hand-held radios via the programming cable.

 **Features**
 - Enhanced LCD display cloning.
 Font and color selection.